CPsridharCP/SkillUpdater/README.md

 ## To use:
 Place the update.py in the directory that contains the .js files and run thee script.
 It will create the updated_skill.js files.

-Feel free to update the script to scan multiple direcetories or take arguments
+Feel free to update the script to scan multiple direcetories or take arguments , auto rename the files created !!
+Lots more to do to make much easier.